Common Attacks

 $config = new Config(new RedisCache($redis));

-// Ban after 5 failed logins in 5 minutes for 1 hour
+// Ban after 3 verified failures in 5 minutes for 1 hour.

 $config->fail2ban->add('login-failures',